dimitriabrahamsson/electro-spray/README.md

 The "mdrunchem" script was used to automate the simulations and the calculations of the Lennart-Jones interactions and Coulomb interactions between the compounds and the H+ ions.

+The folder "interaction energies" contains all the files that were generated from the simulations and the python scripts that were used to construct the model.

 Electrospray ionization of small molecules

 ![TOC](https://github.com/dimitriabrahamsson/electro-chem/assets/56902317/c06dd01a-6b5f-47b1-8b60-d9c914593ef9)